-The basis for our Christian understanding of God's love and the living out of that understanding stems from the resurrection encounters like the one we just heard from John's gospel.
+But the basis for this Christian understanding of God's love and the living out of that understanding stems from the resurrection encounters like the one we just heard from John's gospel.
 This description begins on the same day, which day?
 Well the day when the women went to the tomb to tend to Jesus' body, Easter day.
-Mary has seen Jesus and told the disciples but they are not persuaded to leave the room, in fact it is reasonable to assume that they don't really believe her.
-She is a woman, as such her society says she is not a reliable witness, she would have been unable to testify in court under the law of the land and in any case she was tired, emotional, delusional, how many of us, in those circumstances, would have believed her either?
+Mary has seen Jesus and told the disciples this but they are not persuaded to leave the room, in fact we can be fairly sure they don't believe her.
+She is a woman, as such her society says she is not a reliable witness, she would have been unable to testify in court under the law of the land and in any case she was tired, emotional, delusional, We would forgive anyone who could not have believed her either.
 So Jesus appeared among them, behind locked doors, he was suddenly just there.
 He was not visible to one person this time, where he could be mistaken for a hallucination, now he was stood amongst at least 10 people, the disciples remaining after Judas' death and with Thomas out.
-Jesus doesn't just come to be seen, he also gives the disciples a task and a ministry, he tells them to receive the Holy Spirit and to forgive or retain sins of those to whom they minister.
+Jesus doesn't just come to be seen, he also gives the disciples a task and a ministry, he tells them to receive the holy spirit and to forgive or retain sins of those to whom they minister.